comfysage/site/content/blog/neovim-native-configuration.md

 started deleting custom keymaps i added to my config; neovim's default binds made more sense than my own.

-a perfect example of this was neovim's recent addition of built-in lsp keymaps: since neovim 0.11 you'll able to use a bunch of `gr`-prefixed keymaps to access different lsp-related editor features. these include `grn` to rename a symbol, `gra` to access code actions and `grr` to get a list of references. similarly, [tpope's vim-unimpaired](https://github.com/tpope/vim-unimpaired) has been
+a perfect example of this is neovim's recent addition of built-in lsp keymaps: from neovim 0.11 onwards, you'll able to use a bunch of `gr`-prefixed keymaps to access different lsp-related editor features. these include `grn` to rename a symbol, `gra` to access code actions and `grr` to get a list of references. similarly, [tpope's vim-unimpaired](https://github.com/tpope/vim-unimpaired) has been